nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue Dec 12 2023)
+### Joke of the day (Wed Dec 13 2023)
 <!-- joke -->
->A movie scene depicting Chuck Norris losing a fight with Bruce Lee was the product of history's most expensive visual effect.
-When adjusted for inflation, the effect cost more than the Gross National Product of Paraguay.
+>On the set of Walker Texas Ranger Chuck Norris brought a dying lamb back to life by nuzzling it with his beard.
+As the onlookers gathered, the lamb sprang to life.
+Chuck Norris then roundhouse kicked it, killing it instantly.
+This was just to prove that the good Chuck givet
 <!-- /joke -->

-*Last update: Tue, 12 Dec 2023 00:39:45 GMT*
+*Last update: Wed, 13 Dec 2023 00:39:06 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)